BDX-town/Akkoma/docs/docs/configuration/cheatsheet.md

 #### Pleroma.Upload.Filter.Exiftool.StripMetadata

-This filter only strips the GPS and location metadata with Exiftool leaving color profiles and attributes intact.
+This filter strips metadata with Exiftool leaving color profiles and orientation intact.

 No specific configuration.